watson-intu/self-sdk/docs/workshops-devcon/5/lab-docs/workshop_5.md

 4. Locate the `m_Libs` variable, and change it to read: `"m_Libs":["platform_raspi", "workshop_five_plugin"]`

-5. Locate `"m_EmbodimentCreds":{ ... }`, and replace this with the complete set of credentials you copied over into your text editor from the Intu Gateway in the previous section.
+4. Locate `"m_EmbodimentCreds":{ ... }`, and replace this with the complete set of credentials you copied over into your text editor from the section above ie 5.A.

 6. Exit the window you were using to edit the `body.json` file, upon which you will be prompted to upload the file back onto the server.